 3 Biotechs Burning Through Cash

 Young, upstart pharmaceutical and biotech companies do one thing that almost no other industry does.
 They go years without generating any revenue.
 Thanks to investors, they can periodically issue shares to raise cash while their drugs are in development.
-Companies in this space like to raise capital when it reaches an inflection point like a successful clinical trial or FDA approval.
+Companies in this space like to raise capital when it reaches an inflection point like a successful clinical trial or approval from the Food and Drug Administration.
 Between these inflection points, though, these companies need to keep a close eye on the amount of cash they spend.

 What a Fool believes